Former Broncos, Falcons, Giants coach Dan Reeves dies at 77 | Times Leader

 Reeves was a versatile player who played a key role in the Cowboys becoming an NFL powerhouse in the 1960s under Tom Landry, but his own coaching career — stretching over three teams and 23 seasons — is where he truly left his mark on the league.

 Including a stint with the New York Giants, Reeves totaled 190 coaching victories — the ninth-most in NFL history.
-But he was never able to win the biggest game of all, going 0-4 in the Super Bowl, each of them blowout losses.
+But he was never able to win the biggest game of all, going 0-4 in the Super Bowl, each of them by double-digit margins.

 Reeves, Marv Levy and Bud Grant are the only coaches to lose four times in the Super Bowl.

-Just 37 when he took over as coach of the Broncos in 1981, Reeves built a team around quarterback John Elway that made three Super Bowl appearances, earned six trips to the playoffs and won five AFC West titles over his 12-year tenure.
+Just 37 when he took over as coach of the Broncos in 1981, Reeves acquired quarterback John Elway in a trade and built a team that made three Super Bowl appearances, earned six trips to the playoffs and won five AFC West titles over his 12-year tenure.

 But Denver never won an NFL title under Reeves, losing 39-20 to the Giants in the 1987 Super Bowl, 42-10 to Washington in 1988 and 55-10 to the San Francisco 49ers in 1990 — still the most lopsided loss in the game’s history.

+Despite those defeats and a bitter parting after the 1992 season, in Denver, where the Broncos inducted him into their Ring of Honor in 2014.

+“Coach Reeves set the foundation for the Broncos’ decade of dominance in the 1980s and championship tradition for years to come,” the team said in a statement.
+“Reeves coached the Broncos with integrity, character and toughness along with sincere appreciation for his players and coaches.”

-After a bitter parting from the Broncos, which led to allegations that Elway colluded with offensive coordinator and Reeves successor Mike Shanahan to force a change, Reeves moved to New York to coach the Giants in 1993.
+After a falling out with Elway and allegations that the star quarterback had colluded with then-offensive coordinator (and eventual head coach) Mike Shanahan to force a change, Reeves was fired by the Broncos.

-He led New York to the playoffs in his first season, but that would be his only postseason appearance with the Giants.
+He took over the Giants in 1993 and led the team to the playoffs in his first season, but that would be his only postseason appearance in New York.
 He was fired after four seasons but quickly caught on in 1997 with the Falcons, a homecoming of sorts for the Georgia native.

-In just his second season with a franchise that had experienced little success, Reeves guided a team known as the “Dirty Birds” to a 14-2 record in the regular season and their first trip to the Super Bowl.
+In just his second season with a franchise that had experienced little success, Reeves guided to a 14-2 record in the regular season and their first trip to the Super Bowl.

+After Reeves underwent emergency heart surgery, the Falcons beat the heavily favored Minnesota Vikings in an overtime thriller at the Metrodome to claim the NFC championship, prompting that star running back Jamal Anderson and other players had made the team’s trademark.

+“My guy!” on Twitter.
+“I am going to miss DR, a first class human, and a most excellent coach.
+My thoughts and prayers are with (his wife) Pam, his family.
+A family man first.
+Respect & love, RIP Coach Reeves!”

 Reeves again came up short of a championship, losing to Shanahan, Elway and the Broncos 34-19.